trailofbits/it-depends/README.md

 ```

 ### Running it 🏃
-You simply point it to a repository:
+Point it to a repository:
 ```console
 $ it-depends /path/to/project
 ```
-You can alternatively specify a package from a public package repository:
+or alternatively specify a package from a public package repository:
 ```console
 $ it-depends pip:numpy
 $ it-depends apt:libc6@2.31